mattlianje/etl4s/README.md

 #### `Validated`
-Instead of failing fast, collect ALL validation errors in one go:
+Tired of fixing validation errors one... by... one?
+The **etl4s** way: Catch ALL errors in one shot!

 ```scala
 case class User(name: String, age: Int)